 OCtech has adopted The College Board's Accuplacer Next Generation test to help students succeed in their educational goals for students who do not meet published multiple measures.
 The Accuplacer Next Generation scores are used to place students in designated entry-level courses or in educational programs designed to upgrade academic skills.
 The Accuplacer Next Generation is administered on an appointment basis Monday - Thursday.
-The first testing session is free of charge, though there will be a fee assessed for the second and subsequent attempts within that five year period.
 The test scores are only good for five years from the date the test was taken.